Skip to content

 WARNING

-Each channel also supports loading a texture, so you can paint with a color image.
-When using this feature, it's often useful to swap to something like the Stamp tool, or use the stroke menu to use a mode other than dot, which can smear the texture.
+When using textures for pbr painting, it's often useful to swap to something like the Stamp tool, or use the stroke menu to use a mode other than dot, which can smear the texture.

 TIP